 Alternative Dispute Resolution (ADR)

-What is alternative dispute resolution (ADR)?
+What is Alternative Dispute Resolution (ADR)?

-Why do I need ADR?
+Why Use ADR?

-What does ADR involve?
+What Does ADR Involve?

-Mediation and conciliation
+Mediation and Conciliation

-Independent inspections
+Independent Inspections

-Who are the DGCOS ADR team?
+Who Are the DGCOS ADR Team?

 Our processes are designed to be high quality, proportionate and effective.
-We have industry-leading ADR services with disputes being resolved on average within 3.59 days.

 We ensure our services are widely accessible.
 We base our decisions on what is fair and reasonable.